ciromacedo/5GCore-easy-install/README.md

 # 5GCore-easy-install

-The main objective of this project is to automate the installation process of [my5GCore](https://github.com/my5G/my5G-core) or [free5GC](https://github.com/free5gc/free5gc) projects, through Ansible.
+The main objective of this project is to automate the installation process of [free5GC-V3.1.1](https://github.com/free5gc/free5gc) project, through Ansible.

+## Installation Environment
+The content described in this repository was tested on a VM in the [Digital Occean](https://www.digitalocean.com/) cloud environment with the following configurations:
+* SO: Ubuntu 20.04 (LTS) x64
+* Uname -r: 5.4.0-122-generic
+* Memory: 4 GB
+* Disk: 80 GB

 **Steps**

-Install python-minimal:
+Install python + git + ansible:
 ```
 sudo apt update && apt -y install python && sudo apt -y install git && sudo apt -y install ansible
 ```